silshack/fall2013/schedule.markdown

 * In-Class exercise: Contribution Guidelines for our class website.

-* In-Class exercise: Learn sane naming and commenting by fixing an insane program
+* In-Class exercise: Command line git commiting

 * Post: Exciting libraries or frameworks you might want to use